TechBotGit/bot/README.md

 ```

 ### 7. Browser Driver
-Assuming you are using Google Chrome, then run the following command:
+Assuming you are using Google Chrome running on macOS / Linux, then run the following command:
 ```
 brew install chromedriver
 ```
+> For macOs: To get the latest version of brew, visit [Brew's official documentation](https://brew.sh/)

+> For Linux: To get the latest version of brew, visit [Linuxbrew's official documentation](http://linuxbrew.sh/)

+For Windows operating systems, you need to manually download the driver file and install it.

 If you are using Mozilla Firefox, then read the [Documentation for geckodriver](https://github.com/mozilla/geckodriver)